drasgo/MASimPyGame/README.md

 ## How it works
 Simply run the main.py file from terminal by specifying the type of swarm to use, and the number of agents

-If you want the specific behavior of the given swarm, look into the corresponding swarm folder, and adjust the global variables
+If you want to change the specific behavior of the given swarm, look into the corresponding swarm folder, and adjust the global variables

 Have fun!